bjyoung/Color-Counter/Lua Coding Style Guide.md

 ## Functions

 - Name using camelCase
-- Parameter names use camelCase
+- Parameter names use snake_case
 - Modifiers, `function` keyword, name and parameters should be on the same line
 - `end` keyword should be on its own line